-- The Administration encourages parents and students to use the Crossing Guards. - The Administration regularly patrols outside before and after school. - The school encourages healthy ways of traveling to school through participation in the Netcong Walk & Roll Club, posters and assemblies. - The Administration is in frequent contact with the Borough's Police Department regarding issues with speeding and failure to follow proper pick up and drop off procedures.
+- The Administration encourages parents and students to walk to school and use the Crossing Guards and marked crosswalks.
+The Administration created a video on walking and drop off safety that was sent to the entire school community in 2023. - The Administration regularly patrols outside before and after school. - The school encourages healthy ways of traveling to school through participation in the Netcong Walk & Roll Club, posters, education, and assemblies. - The Administration is in frequent contact with the Borough's Police Department regarding issues with speeding and failure to follow proper pick up and drop off procedures.
+The police spot checks the school and issues traffic violations.
+Police issued a letter to the entire school community in 2023 informing them of policies and their intent to patrol and enforce.